lokanta/lokanta.github.io/_posts/2019-01-21-interview.md

 **Bhante Akāliko:** *What is the meaning of Lokanta Vihara?*

-**Bhante Sujato:** It literaly means The Monastery at the End of the World in Pāli.
+**Bhante Sujato:** It literally means The Monastery at the End of the World in Pāli.

 **BA:** *What where you thinking about when you named it that?*